-- 20.9 The academy will not keep any photocopy or other image of the content of the DBS certificate (which remains the possession of the person to whom the information relates), however, all DBS checks undertaken (and equivalent checks for those who have lived or worked abroad) will be documented in the academy's Single Central Record (SCR). - 20.10 The SCR will document the unique reference number of the DBS (etc) check undertaken, the date on which the certificate was issued, and the identity of the individual who has scrutinised the document in question.
-Prohibition checks undertaken by the academy for relevant members of staff (and governors) will be documented in a similar manner. - 20.11 All temporary agency staff working in regulated activity will be DBS checked by their agency before they start work for the academy and those providing teaching services (which may, as outlined above, include certain members of support staff as well as those holding QTS) will also be prohibition order checked.
+- 20.9 The SCR will document the unique reference number of the DBS (etc) check undertaken, the date on which the certificate was issued, and the identity of the individual who has scrutinised the document in guestion and the date when this was viewed. - 20.10 Prohibition checks undertaken by the academy for governors and relevant members of staff will be documented in a similar manner. - 20.11 All temporary agency staff working in regulated activity will be DBS checked by their agency before they start work for the academy and those providing teaching services (which may, as outlined above, include certain members of support staff as well as those holding QTS) will also be prohibition order checked.
 The completion of such checks forms part of the agreement between the academy and the agency. - 20.12 Written receipt of confirmation of an up to date and acceptable DBS check is required from the supply agency as is (where applicable) confirmation of the certified absence of any prohibition order.
-These confirmations will be documented on the academy's SCR as detailed above. - 20.13 It is, however, vital to note that it remains the academy's responsibility to ensure that the individual presenting for agency teaching work at the academy is the same person on whom these checks have been carried out, and once again an additional record should be made on the academy's SCR to confirm how, when and by whom such verification of identity has been undertaken.
+These confirmations will be documented on the academy's SCR as detailed above. - 20.13 It is, however, vital to note that it remains the academy's responsibility to ensure that the individual presenting for agency teaching work at the academy is the same person on whom these checks have been carried out, and once again an additional record should be made on the academy's SCR to confirm how, when and by whom such verification of identity has been undertaken. - 20.14 In relation to a multi-academy trust (MAT), each individual establishment is not required to have its own separate SCR as long as all those (such as Ofsted) who may require sight of the (universal) SCR can do this easily.